Kambar (poet): Life

-Kambar was born in Therazhundur.
-He was supported by his close friend Sadayappa Vallal.
-He grew up in the Chola Empire under the reign of Kulothunga III.
-Having heard of this talented bard, Kulothunga summoned him to his court and honoured him with the title Kavi Chakravarty (The Emperor of Poets).
+Kambar was believed to have been born in Therazhundur (in present day Tamil Nadu).
+He was supported and patronised by Sadayappa Vallal.
+He grew up in the Chola Empire during the reign of Kulothunga Chola III.
+Having heard of Kamban's talent, Kulothunga summoned him to his court and honoured him with the title Kavi Chakravarty (Emperor of poets).
+Kamban was well versed in Tamil and Sanskrit languages.
+His life time is dated to the 12th century CE, after the lifetime of Vaishnavite philosopher Ramanuja, as the poet refers to the latter in his work.

-Kambar flourished in Therazhundur, a village in the culturally rich Mayiladuthurai district in the modern state of Tamil Nadu in South India.

-Kambar is generally dated after the Vaishnavite philosopher, Ramanuja, as the poet refers to the latter in his work, the Sadagopar Antati.

-Kamban was a great scholar of both Tamil and Sanskrit—two of India's oldest and richest languages in terms of literary works.
-In a scholarly biography, Kavichakravarty Kamban, Mahavidwan R. Raghava Iyengar wrote in detail about Kambar.

-Kambar spent his last days in Nattarasankottai (known for Kannathal temple) near to Sivagangai town and his tomb is situated there.
-It is said that Kambar after having differences with Kulothunga's son, Rajaraja III, he left the Chola kingdom and moved from place to place.
-When he reached at Nattarasankottai, he was very thirsty and asked water in one house at Nattarasankottai.
-He was offered buttermilk in return and he became very happy and decided to stay there itself and spent his last days there.
-He lived there till his death.
-There is tomb in Nattarasankottai and every year a celebration called Kamban vizha is conducted at this place to felicitate Kambar.
+There are no clear information of his later whereabouts, with multiple stories in folklore.
+As per one theory, Kamban spent his last days in Nattarasankottai near present day Sivagangai.
+After having differences with Kulothunga's son, Rajaraja III, he left the Chola kingdom and moved from place to place.
+When he reached at Nattarasankottai, he decided to stay there and spent his last days there.
+There is tomb dedicated to him at the location and the annual Kamban vizha is conducted at this place to felicitate Kambar.

+In another story, Kamban was exiled by Kulothunga due to a misunderstanding, and Kulothunga executed Kamban's son Ambigapathy for having a love affair with his daughter.
+Grief-stricken and enraged at Kulothunga's brutality, Kamban wandered around the Tamil lands and finally entered the service of the Cheras.
+He eventually returned again when invited by the Chola ruler, but this renewed friendship was short-lived, and tensions rose once more.
+Kulothunga ultimately executed Kamban on the pretext that he had maintained ties with the Chera king and had murdered the youngest prince.
+Before his death, Kamban cursed the king, declaring that his lineage would come to an end.